gotochan-org/GotochanCs/README.md

 Actor.Shared.Interpret(ParseResult);
 ```

-All code runs in an actor which has a lock, variables and gotos!
+All code runs in an actor which has a lock, variables and gotos.

 ## Compiling

-You can compile Gotochan code to C# code for super performance!
+Gotochan code can be compiled to C# code for better performance.

 Parse it as normal and then compile it: